cdgreenidge/leabra7/docs/index.rst

-`Emergent <https://grey.colorado.edu/emergent/index.php/Main_Page>`_ is a powerful framework for computational neuroscience simulation, but the project is not readily modable and adaptable for new models and new learning algorithms.
+`Emergent <https://grey.colorado.edu/emergent/index.php/Main_Page>`_ is a powerful framework for computational neuroscience simulation, but the project is not readily mod-able and adaptable for new models and new learning algorithms.
-This python library seeks to offer an adaptive framework inspired by Randy O'Reilley's work.
+This python library seeks to offer an adaptive framework inspired by Randy O'Reilly's work.
 We hope this library will be indefinitely tweaked and adjusted to create a myriad of models to inform the study of computational neuroscience.
 We hope that this framework serves as a platform for inter-institutional and international